-With SimplePractice you can generate Statements, Superbills and CMS 1500 forms in a few simple steps!
-We've divided this article into three sections.
-Just click on these links to jump to the right section.
+With SimplePractice you can generate Statements, Superbills, and CMS 1500 forms in a few simple steps!
+We've divided this article into the following three sections:

 - First time checklist (check this section if this is the first CMS form you're creating in SimplePractice)